Humanities and Catholic Studies Courses

 James Keating (Theology and Humanities)

-3 Credits, CRN 1921, M 4:00-6:30
+3 Credits, CRN 2243, T 4:00-6:30

 Prerequisites: senior status or permission of the Director required; Catholic Studies majors must have completed at least seven courses towards the major.
+Satisfies the Writing II Proficiency of the Core Curriculum.

 This is the required interdisciplinary capstone seminar for the Catholic Studies major.
 Themes will vary depending on the instructor and topics chosen by the students.
 Students will complete a substantial writing project designed in consultation with the instructor and requiring integration of prior coursework.
+Satisfies the Writing II Proficiency of the Core Curriculum.